RJ722/blog-old/_posts/2017-05-28-project-timeline.md

 twitter_text: Timeline for vulture project - by RJ722 (@rahul722j)
 ---
 ## Project Overview
 Presently, we have coala - an automatic code linter and vulture - dead code reporter.
-Now, since coala constitutes of fundamental `code checkers` known as `Bears`, there is a `VultureBear` which runs vulture over the input batch of files and prepares a patch for the respective files.
+Amongst coala's fundamental `code checkers` known as `Bears`, there is a `VultureBear` which runs vulture over the input batch of files and prepares a patch for the respective files.
 The project proposal focuses on improving the VultureBear and making vulture available as a library rather than as command line tool.

-Full project description here: [GSoC Project I am working on this summer](https://rj722.tech/gsoc_project)
+Full project description can be found here: [GSoC Project I am working on this summer](https://rj722.tech/gsoc_project)

 ## Milestones